agilliott/heygo/README.md

 [React router](https://reactrouter.com/docs/en/v6/getting-started/overview) - again a quick and easy to use library for routing in react.

+[Cypress](https://docs.cypress.io/) - familiar e2e test runner and RTL has a cypress wrapper so you can use the same syntax for both unit, integration and e2e tests!

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and typescript.